Drusilla R. Poole: Awards and honors

 In 1973, Poole was awarded the Dr. Anita Newcomb McGee Award for outstanding army nursing service by the US Surgeon General and the Daughters of the American Revolution.

-In 1974, Poole was awarded the Distinguished Alumnae Award from the Yale School of Nursing.
+In 1974, she was awarded the Distinguished Alumnae Award from the Yale School of Nursing.

 Death and legacy

-Drusilla Rageu Poole died of intestinal cancer on 11 December 1981 in Houston.
+Drusilla Rageu Poole died of intestinal cancer on December 11, 1981, aged 60, in Houston, Texas.